Federal AIDS Policy Partnership (FAPP) Affiliated Working Groups

 AIDS Budget and Appropriations Coalition (ABAC) is an affiliated working group of the Federal AIDS Policy Partnership that advocates for increased resources for federal domestic HIV/AIDS programs across the federal government.
 ABAC coordinates advocacy activities and appropriations requests among a variety of stakeholder organizations.
 ABAC authors an annual funding chart, a grassroots letter to Congress, and organizes Dear Colleagues in the House and Senate for increased funding.
 The membership of ABAC is over 60 national and community based organizations.

-Global AIDS Roundtable (GAR) is a coalition of organizations working together to expand and improve HIV/AIDS programming.
+Global AIDS Policy Partnership (GAPP) is a coalition of advocacy and implementing organizations committed to ending AIDS for the next generation by expanding and improving global HIV and AIDS programming.
 The coalition focuses on all aspects of the global response to the AIDS pandemic.
-Membership to the Roundtable is open to individuals representing organizations who are actively working on global AIDS issues in the United States and globally.
-[GAR has a separate website http://www.globalhealth.org/view_top.php3?id=558]
+Membership to the GAPP is open to individuals representing organizations who are actively working on global AIDS issues globally.
+GAPP documents and other information will soon be available on a separate GAPP page.
+New members are admitted after a vote of the GAPP membership.

 HIV Health Care Access Working Group (HHCAWG) is an affiliated working group of the Federal AIDS Policy Partnership that is committed to ensuring that people living with HIV/AIDS have access to appropriate, cost-effective health care and drug treatment.
 The Working Group works to mobilize community participation and engagement in efforts to reduce barriers to care, treatment and essential support services.
 The Working Group also works with Congress and the Administration to improve Medicaid, Medicare, and private insurance to maximize access to care and prevention services for persons at risk and/or living with HIV/AIDS and address systemic problems as they arise.
 The Working Group is a coalition of over 100 national and community-based AIDS service organizations that represent HIV medical providers, public health, advocates and people living with HIV/AIDS.

-HIV/AIDS Housing Working Group (HAHWG) is a recently established affiliated working group of the Federal AIDS policy partnership that seeks to coordinate a national housing strategy to ensure access to quality and affordable housing options for all PLWHA who need it, including the Housing Opportunities for People with AIDS (HOPWA) program.
-The membership is comprised of HIV/AIDS housing and service providers and consumers committed to the provision of stable, affordable housing as a powerful intervention to prevent the spread of the virus and help people achieve better health outcomes.
+The Structural Interventions (SI) Working Group is a recently established affiliated working group of the Federal AIDS Policy Partnership that recognizes that social determinants of health drive the HIV epidemic.
+Support services such as housing, food and nutrition services, and vocational rehabilitation help low income PLWHA to comply with complex medical regimens, despite the rigors of living in poverty.
+Growing out of the HIV/AIDS Housing Working Group, the Structural Interventions Working Group seeks to coordinate a national strategy to ensure access to quality and affordable housing options, nutritious food and counseling support and vocational counseling and training services for all PLWHA who are in need.
+The membership is comprised of HIV/AIDS housing, food and employment advocates and service providers, as well as consumers committed to the provision of these supports as a powerful interventions to prevent the spread of the virus and help people achieve better health outcomes.

 HIV/AIDS Prevention Action Coalition (HPAC) is an affiliated working group of the Federal AIDS Policy Partnership that addresses HIV prevention policies at the federal level.
 The coalition is composed of national and community-based HIV/AIDS organizations that represent HIV medical providers, advocates, and people living with HIV/AIDS as well as community organizations that provide critical HIV related health care and support services.